-Recently, Shelly has conducted presidential searches on behalf of Michigan State University and the University of Wisconsin, and Haverford, Skidmore, and Swarthmore colleges.
+Recently, Shelly has conducted presidential searches on behalf of Michigan State University and the University of Pittsburgh, and Colorado, Haverford, Skidmore, and Swarthmore colleges.
 In her career she has conducted more than 500 searches for public and private universities, liberal arts colleges, independent schools, and nonprofit organizations.

 Shelly’s prior positions in executive search include: Managing Director of the education practice of A.T.
 Kearney, an international search and consulting firm; and, senior associate and administrative officer of the education practice at Korn/Ferry International.